ylando2/ELIZA/README.md

 The plisp program look much more elegant.

 -------
-eliza is released under the MIT license.
+ELIZA is released under the MIT license.